-See Note 3.9 for a description of the accounting policies for each category of financial instruments.
-Information relating to fair values is presented in the related notes.
+See Note 4.9 for a description of the accounting policies for each category of financial instruments.
+Information relating to fair values are presented in the related notes.
+A description of the Group's financial instrument risk, including risk management objectives and policies is given in Note 24.

-7.2 Other long-term financial assets
+8.2 Other long-term financial assets